 Upon closer inspection, it was uncovered that although the loads were unbalanced in most of the 78 buildings, single phase power factor controllers with older technologies were being used.
 It was determined that these relays which can only function properly on balanced three-phase systems, were not working properly on the systems of university buildings which have unbalanced three phase loads.
 It was decided to integrate computer communicable three phase Power Factor Controllers to the system.

-78 Three Phase Power Factor Controller (one for each building), 78 Ethernet Modem devices and Monitoring Software were used.
+78 Three Phase Power Factor Controller (one for each building), 78 Gateways devices and Monitoring Software were used.

 It was determined that the index tracking of electricity meters and power factor control panels was not being done regularly and swiftly, thereby only being able to see the reactive energy costs after the electricity bill arrived.
 Thanks to Power Factor Controller which can operate correctly in different phased systems and with inverted current transformer connections, reactive power control faults due to connection errors were avoided.
 Circuit breakers, contactors and capacitors in power factor control panels were breaking down over time.

 The changes in the phase order couldn't be corrected and the reactive power couldn't be controlled correctly due to the unbalance in the phase currents.
 By installing Power Factor Controller which can measure the capacitor values and warn the user if any of the connected capacitors brake down; the breakdowns of circuit breakers, capacitors and contactors started being determined on time.

 The capacitor placements in the panels which contained only three phase capacitors were revised by placing single phase capacitors according to the measurements taken by the relays instead.
 Thanks to the Power Factor Controller which can control both single and three phase capacitors, the reactive power started being controlled error-free in systems which contain unbalanced loads.